Nabla symbol

-The nabla is a triangular symbol resembling an inverted Greek delta: $\nabla$ or ∇.
+The nabla is a triangular symbol resembling an inverted Greek delta: (Note: Indeed, it is called anadelta (ανάδελτα) in Modern Greek.) $\nabla$ or ∇.
 The name comes, by reason of the symbol's shape, from the Hellenistic Greek word νάβλα for a Phoenician harp, and was suggested by the encyclopedist William Robertson Smith in an 1870 letter to Peter Guthrie Tait.

 The nabla symbol is available in standard HTML as ∇ and in LaTeX as \nabla.
 In Unicode, it is the character at code point U+2207, or 8711 in decimal notation, in the Mathematical Operators block.

 As a mathematical operator, it is often called del.